 For their first semester, graduate students register with their enrollment advisor in the Graduate Admissions Office, either by appointment or online via PointWeb.
 The only exceptions are students entering the Communication Technology, Media Communication, and Concurrent MA/MBA programs, who register directly with their program director.
 After the first semester, continuing graduate students will register with their faculty advisor.

 Full-time students who register for more than 18 credits must have the approval of their department chairperson or academic dean.
 Students on probation who want to register for more than 12 credits (full-time) or six credits (part-time) must have the written approval of the department chair.

 Registration and schedule changes become official only when officially stamped by the registrar or approved via PointWeb by an advisor.

-New Incoming Freshmen and Transfer Students for Spring 2017
+New Incoming Freshmen and Transfer Students

 Please look for information from our Center for Student Success to assist you in preparing your first semester course schedule.
 A welcome packet will be mailed home with more registration information shortly.

 Transfer students preparing to enter in the term will be assigned a success coordinator to assist you in creating your semester course schedule.